 Is an opponent of free speech, and supports compelled speech in the case preferred transgender pronouns.
 She supports the view that government should have the power to compel Canadians to utter made-up words they do not believe in, such as “Zhe” and “Zhir”, even if uttering these invented words violates their conscience or religion.

-Voted in favour of decriminalizing marijuana, the dangerous gateway drug to harder narcotics like heroin and cocaine.
+She supports the decriminalization of marijuana, a dangerous gateway drug to harder narcotics like heroin and cocaine.

 NOTE: Always make your voting decision based on the merit of your local candidates, not the Party Leaders.
 If a local candidate in your riding has a green light rating from Campaign Life Coalition, vote for them, even if the Party Leader disappoints.